 Aluminum heats up evenly and makes for good cookware but when cooking acidic or salty foods, aluminum leaches into food.

 Most aluminum cookware is anodized.
 This is the process where it is dipped into a very hot acidic solution.
-This seals the pan, making it scratch resistant and easy to care for.
-Anodized aluminum is said to not leach into food.
+This seals the pan, making it scratch-resistant and easy to care for.

 Ceramic Coated cookware